AceOfSpades1061/AceOfSpades1061/README.md

  interests = {
   ["AI Prompt injection"] = "I like jailbreaking AI and making them say stuff they're not supposed to" ["Chromebook Exploiting"] = "Sorta like my interest in AI, but also so I can get the school off my chromebook."
-  ["Coding/Programming"] - "I mostly use Python, HTML and JS.
+  ["Coding/Programming"] - "I mostly use Python, HTML, and JS.
 Experimenting with proxies right now."
-  ["Vibe Coding"] = "Trying out using GenAI to do my work, Might just do manual work if it sucks" }
+  ["n8n"] = "I love automotuty, and this is the go-to tool for that :D" }

  usernames = {